 Text Formattingfrom the drop-down menu.
 In the

 Text Formattingsettings, choose a nice looking font, right-justified text, and a large font size.
 Name the field

 Edit the script of the

 displayfield.
-With fields you don't get the starter script that you get with buttons, so you will need to type the mouseUp lines yourself.
-Type the following three lines:
+With fields, you don't get the starter script that you get with buttons, so you will need to type the

-Move all of the buttons into their right spots, and select sets of buttons to then use the Align tools to make your calculator layout match the screenshot.
+Move all the buttons in their right spots and select the sets of buttons to then use the Align tools and make your calculator layout match the screenshot.

 Quite a lot just happened!
-We have now made all of the card level objects, and typed in their scripts.
+We have now made all the card level objects and typed in their scripts.
 Most of the scripts are "calling" up to a card level handler that we will be setting up next.
-Before we do that it's worth trying to understand some of the lines we just entered.
+Before doing that, it's worth trying to understand some of the lines we just entered.

-The near-English nature of the programming language in LiveCode is amazingly powerful, but rigidly so.
-In some other tools you have a choice of whether you use verbose English-like syntax, less verbose, or what is called dot syntax.
-The Lingo language, in Adobe Director, is a good example to compare to.
+The English-like nature of the programming language in LiveCode is amazingly powerful, but rigidly so.
+In some other tools, you have a choice of whether you want to use verbose English-like syntax, less verbose, or what is called dot syntax.
+The Lingo language, in Adobe Director, is a good comparison.

 put "hello world" into the text of member 1